-When you pray for others, you will soon seen the condition of you year.
+When you pray for others, you will soon see the condition of your heart.
 Is it praying with pride?
-Is there condescending tones?
-If so, ask God to help you in those area and to pray with a clean heart with good intentions.
+Are there condescending tones?
+If so, ask God to help you in those areas and to pray with a clean heart with good intentions.

 Be that blessing that they do not deserve, by earthly standards.